Sukhjot-13/ats-resume-builder/README.md

 - `preview-pdf/route.js`: Generates a PDF preview of a resume.
 - `profile/route.js`: Handles reading from and writing to the `data.json` file.
 - `render-pdf/route.js`: Renders a resume to a downloadable PDF file.
-- `render-test-html/route.js`: Renders a test HTML version of a resume, using `data.json`.
 - `resumes/route.js`: Handles getting all resumes for a user and creating a new resume.
 - `resumes/[id]/route.js`: Handles getting and deleting a specific resume.
 - `user/profile/route.js`: Handles getting and updating a user's profile data.